EckhartOSB/opml-browser/opml-browser-readme.txt

 	$browser->name = (string);		// Unique name for this instance (will be filtered for legal div id name chars)
 	$browser->filename = (string);		// name of local OPML file or URL
 	$browser->opmlurl = (string);		// URL for the OPML (only if you want to link it)
+	$browser->image_url = (string);		// URL for images (only to override the default, must have trailing /)
 	$browser->require_html = (boolean);	// Exclude non-category items with no htmlURL?
 	$browser->require_feed = (boolean);	// Exclude non-category items with no xmlUrl?
 	$browser->exclude_self = (boolean);	// Exclude htmlUrl or xmlUrl from the blog's domain?
 	$browser->closeall = (boolean);		// Start with all folders closed?
 	$browser->sort = (boolean);		// Sort items?
 	$browser->flatten = (boolean);		// Flatten hierarchy?
+	$browser->tooltips = (boolean)		// Include OPML descriptions as tooltips? (default = true)
 	$browser->margin = (string);		// CSS measurement for indent margin
+	$browser->credit = (boolean);		// Include "Get this widget" link? (default = true)
 	echo $browser->render();		// Renders the browser

 FOR DISPLAY WITHIN THE TEXT OF A POST OR PAGE:

-	[opml-browser name="string" filename="string", opmlurl="string", link_opml="1" require_html="1", require_feed="1"
+	[opml-browser name="string" filename="string", opmlurl="string", imageurl="string"
+	        link_opml="1" require_html="1", require_feed="1" exclude_self="1" closeall="1"
-		exclude_self="1" closeall="1" sort="1" flatten="1" margin="string"]
+		sort="1" flatten="1" tooltips="0" margin="string" credit="0" ]

+	All of the attributes are optional.
+In cases where "0" is specified above (tooltips, credits), omitting the attribute defaults to "1".
+If "imageurl" is not specified, the default will be used (see above).
-	All of the attributes are optional, and if omitted default to null.
+	All other attributes default to null.
 That means, for instance, that you must specify link_opml="1" to get an OPML link, and you must specify either filename or opmlurl to serve up any links at all.

 	You really only need to specify a unique name for each browser if you have more than one.
 Widgets use "-widget-N-", where N is the number of the widget.
 If you don't specify a name, '' is assumed.